Mafia!: Plot

 Vincenzo recovers from his 47 gunshot wounds and visits Las Vegas, where he officially names Tony his successor.
 Joey, furious at being passed over, is told "You get Wisconsin."
 The Don then returns home, where he falls victim to his 5-year-old grandson, Chucky, who assassinates him by spraying him with malathion (parody of Vito Corleone's heart attack in The Godfather).
 The film returns to the present after Tony catches Joey and Pepper cavorting in a hotel room together and walks out in disgust - only to have his car explode.

 Tony is horribly but temporarily disfigured, and attends his father's funeral in a wheelchair, where he spots the killers when he sees little Chucky taking a payoff from a rival Don.
 However, he decides to postpone vengeance until he can win back Diane's love and put his life in order.
 Diane has by this time become President of the United States, and is on the brink of declaring total world disarmament when Tony goes looking for her.
 He persuades her to put world peace on the back burner until after their wedding.
-During the ceremony, with the help of Vincenzo's Mom Sophia (Dukakis), and Tony's right-hand man Nick "The Eskimo" Molinaro, and a generic henchman, He settles the family's accounts in an orgy of slaughter (filmed similarly to the end of The Godfather), even arranging the harpooning of Barney the Dinosaur as a bonus.
+During the ceremony, with the help of Vincenzo's Mom Sophia (Dukakis), and Tony's right-hand man Nick "The Eskimo" Molinaro, and a generic henchman, He settles the family's accounts in an orgy of slaughter (filmed similarly to the end of The Godfather), arranging the harpooning of a loathed purple dinosaur as a bonus to all mankind.